 Insolvency law is the body of legal knowledge about what duties and consequences arise when a company is unable to pay its debts as and when they become due and payable (section 95A of the Corporations Act 2001 (Cth)).

 Key skill 1: Litigation experience

-Key skill 2: Technical knowledge of Corporations Act
+Key skill 2: Technical knowledge of the Corporations Act

-On top of litigation the lawyer should have excellent technical knowledge of the Corporations Act.
-It is essential to have excellent knowledge of insolvency-related law so that quick advice can be given in complex situations.
-You don’t want a lawyer who is checking their bulky Corporations Act to answer simple questions.
+On top of litigation, the lawyer should have excellent technical knowledge of the Corporations Act.
+It is essential that they have an in-depth knowledge of insolvency-related law so that quick advice can be given in complex situations.
+You don’t want a lawyer who is always consulting their bulky Corporations Act to answer simple questions.
 Also, a good working knowledge of the Personal Properties Securities Act is very helpful.

 Key skill 3: Insolvency industry experience

 You can read a text book on insolvency law but ultimately still have no idea how the insolvency industry actually works.
 You should only engage an insolvency lawyer with at least 10 years of insolvency industry experience.
-The take-away is that just because the Corporations Act sets out an answer to a legal question doesn’t mean that anybody may actually take up the cudgel to enforce that law.
+This is our advice because while the Corporations Act may appear to set out a clear answer to a legal question, that doesn’t mean that anybody will actually take action to enforce that law in practice.
 The best example of this is the widespread non-enforcement of insolvent trading laws by liquidators.

 Key skill 4: Practical turnaround experience

-The main problem with engaging an accountant is that all of the records of discussions, advice and working documents may be obtained by a liquidator who is subsequently appointed.
-If the insolvent company is liquidated and before that time the directors worked hard to try and turn it around they may face an insolvent trading allegation under section 588G of the Corporations Act.
+The problem with engaging an accountant is that records of your discussions, advice provided to you, and their working documents may be obtained by a liquidator who is subsequently appointed.
+If the insolvent company is liquidated and before that time, the directors worked hard to try and turn it around, they may face an insolvent trading allegation under section 588G of the Corporations Act.
 Conversations and advice received from a lawyer (i.e. solicitor or barrister) are subject to legal professional privilege, meaning that your lawyer cannot be compelled to share information about communications or preparatory work done in relation to their engagement as your lawyer.

 - Charging: Hourly rates apply and they often require funds up front, can’t charge contingency fees (% of outcome)

-- Entrepreneurialism: Insolvency lawyers are unlikely to have entrepreneurial flair, if they did have entrepreneurial flair they would probably be doing something else rather than being insolvency lawyers
+- Entrepreneurialism: Insolvency lawyers are unlikely to have entrepreneurial flair – if they did, they would probably be doing something else rather than being insolvency lawyers

 - Working with others: They generally run their own show in silos and so they may not be the best at working with others